abavisg/applecast-cli/README.md

 # applecast-cli

-A command-line tool for fetching and processing Apple Podcasts content.
+A command-line tool for fetching and processing podcast episode metadata from Apple Podcasts and other podcast websites.

 ## Installation